nordmanndev/ubuntu-server-setup/docs/source/04_functions.rst

     (for use with `selenium <https://selenium-python.readthedocs.io/>`_).

 installExtraPackages
     Here we install a bunch of other packages that I find to be very useful.
-See :ref:`additional_packages:` for the details of these extra packages.
+See :ref:`additional_packages` for the details of these extra packages.
 Note that the list includes ``texlive-full``, which may take a while to download and install.
 So if you're in a hurry and don't really need a full TeX distribution, then perhaps you might wanna comment it out.